luciotudisco/getmyna.me/README.md

 ### Deploying on Vercel

 1. Push the repository to your Git provider.
-2. Import the project into Vercel and set the `RAPID_API_KEY` environment variable in your project settings.
+2. Import the project into Vercel and set the environment variables in your project settings.
 3. Vercel automatically builds and deploys the app.

-### Self-hosted Node.js

-1. Ensure `RAPID_API_KEY` is defined in the environment.
-2. Run `npm run build` followed by `npm start` on your server.
-3. Serve the application behind your preferred reverse proxy.

 ---